Comcast/xCOMPASS/README.md

 - Specific use cases of MAP (please create a new folder for each use case) in your industry, even if hypothetical.
 - Changes to language, typos, fixes, etc.

 However, if you have other ideas, albeit simple, please do not hesitate to connect with us.
 For contribution to xCOMPASS questionnaire, please find more information [here](https://github.com/Comcast/xCompass/edit/main/xCOMPASS/README.md#-how-to-contribute-).
+Please also have a look at more instructions to commit your contribution in [CONTRIBUTING.md](https://github.com/Comcast/xCompass/blob/main/CONTRIBUTING.md).

 <h1> List of Publications & Talks </h1>